 Each student must attend four (4) cultural activities in the freshman year (GNE 1010) and four (4) cultural activities in the junior year (GNE 3010).
-Students who are admitted via Guaranteed Admission or Articulation Agreement must complete the last four required cultural activities.
+Transfer students who first attend the College upon completion of their freshman year at another institution of higher education must complete the junior year requirement only.